zahrasodagar/zahrasodagar.github.io/_pages/about.md

 My broad research interests lie in the span of machine learning and deep learning, generative models, and trustworthy AI.

-In my non-academic life, I enjoy photography, playing the Setar, books, good poetry and music.
-I also love traveling, exploring different places, cultures, and stories.
+In my non-academic life (a.k.a. the life life), I enjoy photography, playing the Setar, books, good poetry and music.
+I also love traveling, exploring different places, cultures, lives and stories.

 Research Interests
 ------